 - Cutting area: A150 = 160 x 160 x 145 mm / A250 = 230 x 250 x 235 mm / A350 = 320 x 350 x 350 mm

-For your money you get the standard laser engraver that can create stunning imagery and contract images on materials like wood, acrylic, leather and other fabrics.
-It’s accurate — improved on the original — and you can monitor the laser cutting process (or CNC or 3D printing!) via the built-in camera — even remotely.
+For your money, you get the standard laser engraver that can create stunning imagery and contract images on materials like wood, acrylic, leather and other fabrics.
+It’s accurate — improved on the original — and you can seamlessly calibrate the laser using the built-in camera calibration.

 3D printer part prints standard filaments like PLA, ABS and TPU.
 You can print remotely via WiFi as well as using the USB port, and the touchscreen makes the Snapmaker 2.0 easy and efficient to navigate and print with.
 If you run out of filament mid-print, the filament detector will automatically pause your print so it doesn’t get ruined, so you can then insert another spool and keep going.